Skip to content

 8 Trapezius Stretches to Loosen Tight Traps

-These 8 trapezius stretches will loosen up your tight trapezius muscles, and help you get relief from nagging trapezius pain.
+These 8 trap stretches will loosen up your tight trapezius muscles, and help you get relief from nagging trapezius pain.

 Add them in to your daily stretching routine, and you’ll feel better in your: